act-rules/act-rules.github.io/_rules/SC-4-1-2-widget-state-has-valid-value.md

 ---
-name: ARIA widget state has valid value
+name: Required state for ARIA widget has valid value
 rule_type: atomic

 description: |
-  This rule checks that each state for an ARIA widget has a valid value.
+  This rule checks that each required state for an ARIA widget has a valid value.

 success_criterion:
 - 4.1.2 # Name, Role, Value